Skip to main content

 Calibration

-Calibration statistics unlock once 50 predictions have completed their 30-day measurement window.
+Calibration statistics unlock once 50 predictions under the current methodology have completed their 30-day measurement window.
 No numbers get quoted before the sample carries them.

 The ledger